dineend/CTA200/README.md

-Assingment 1:
+Assignment 1:

-This assingment is an introduction to the basics of Git
+This assignment is an introduction to the basics of Git